pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

 * One of the `Subject Alternative Names` (SAN) field entries

-Even if the server listens on the loopback address `127.0.0.1` and its certificate is assigned to `localhost`, hostname verification will fail if the client attempts to access the server via `127.0.01`.
-Fit the verification to pass, the client must access the server using the hostname assigned on the certificate `localhost` and have a hosts file entry that maps `localhost` to `127.0.0.1` (which is usually already there).
+Even if the server listens on the loopback address `127.0.0.1` and its certificate is assigned to `localhost`, hostname verification will fail if the client attempts to access the server via `127.0.0.1`.
+For the verification to pass, the client must access the server using the hostname assigned on the certificate `localhost` and have a hosts file entry that maps `localhost` to `127.0.0.1` (which is usually already there).